saucelabs-training/automation-best-practices-java/README.md

 ### Get your username and api key

-1. Save somewhere your Sauce Labs Username and Access Key by going to the [Sauce Labs user settings page](https://app.saucelabs.com/user-settings)
+1. Save your Sauce Labs Username and Access Key by going to the [Sauce Labs user settings page](https://app.saucelabs.com/user-settings)
-2. Save somewhere your Screener API Key by going to the [API key](https://screener.io/v2/account/api-key) page in your Screener settings
+2. Save your Screener API Key by going to the [API key](https://screener.io/v2/account/api-key) page in your Screener settings
+   1. Need to sign up for [demo account before](https://saucelabs.com/demo-request-vt)

 ### Local environment setup